abdulbadii/rename_batch_emulated_PCRE/README.md

 Note the doubled semicolon (;;) as the start of destination field and note the enclosure by quote pair, ' ' or " "

 The mv option if any is a spaceless field/string of single or multi option put sequentially e.g:
--b Backup if the target DEST name exists, by adding '_old' suffix
--fu if the DEST name exists, force to overwrite it only if SOURCE is newer than it so it will be Updating
+-fu if the DEST name exists, force to overwrite it only if SOURCE is newer so it will be Updating
-type mv --help, for explanation
+type mv --help, for explanations

 The searching is ignoring (insensitive to) letter case.
 It'd accept either absolute or relative path argument whose patterns will match.
 As for relative path argument, it'll be concatenated directly thus it must be on current directory, if it's meant to be recursively anywhere under current directory, prefix it with keyword: **
 E.g,